-In 2016, there were 565 fire incidents involving chimneys, fireplaces, and woodstoves throughout the Commonwealth.
-These fires were responsible for three civilian injuries, five firefighter injuries, and resulted in $2.3 million in property losses.
+In 2020, there were 539 fire incidents involving chimneys, fireplaces, and woodstoves in Massachusetts.
+These fires caused 3 civilian injuries, 6 firefighter injuries, and $3.4 million in property losses.

 Tips for safe use of wood, coal, and pellet stoves

 - You need a building permit before installing fireplaces, wood, pellet or coal burning stoves.
 The local building

 inspector must inspect new fireplaces, wood, pellet or coal burning stoves before they are used as required by the Massachusetts State Building Code.

 - Allow for at least 36 inches of clearance around the appliance to prevent combustibles from coming into contact with a heat source.
 This is the 3 foot circle of safety.